LumosPatronum/LumosPatronum/README.md

 - 👋 Hi, I’m @LumosPatronum
 - 👀 I’m interested in Python, SQL and AL
 - 🌱 I’m currently learning PySpark
-- 💞️ I’m looking to collaborate on Business Central Online Reporting / AL API Extensions for ETL from BC Online
-- 📫 How to reach me @Github :)

 <!---